spencerharris63/JAMStack/readme.md

 Examine the deploy logs.
 Note that Netlify will download and install 11ty in order to generate your `_site` folder and deploy that folder to a web server.

-## Ajax
+## Fetch

-Ajax allows you to get data from your own or another's service.
+Fetch allows you to get data from your own or another's service.
 Web services expose data in the form of an API which allow you to get, delete, update or create data via [routes](http://jsonplaceholder.typicode.com/).

 Today, we will get data from the New York Times and display it on our home page.